 A variety of options are possible: parents may want a lesson and any number of children may take lessons.
 Family members and friends are welcome to observe lessons.

 Absolutely not!
 All ages are welcome.
 Currently half of my studio is comprised of adult students of all ages and experience levels and some are the most eager learners of all.

 No, I do not do that.

-I teach out of my home studio in Woodbridge, VA as well as the Workhouse Arts Center in Lorton, VA and the Music and Arts in Springfield, VA.
+I teach at my home studio in Woodbridge, VA and Potomac Music in Lorton, VA.

-No, I do not do that.
+I only do this very rarely on an as-needed basis in my home studio.
 However, if you are looking for coaching for a specific event I would be happy to schedule that for you.
 Sometimes a student needs extra help in preparation for an audition and misunderstandings can arise.
 Be clear and specific about what you want.